Financial Aid Rights & Responsibilities

 - Process used to determine student financial need.
 This process includes how costs for tuition and fees, room and board, travel, books and supplies and personal and miscellaneous expenses are considered in the cost of education.
 It also includes how resources (such as parental contribution, other financial aid, assets, etc.) are considered in calculating student need.

-- Amount of student financial need, as determined by the institution, that has been met.
-(Each eligible aid applicant is provided an individual Award Letter).
+- Amount of student financial need, as determined by the institution that has been met.
+(Each eligible aid applicant is provided an individual Award Letter through the web portal).

 - The type and amount of assistance in a student financial aid package and an explanation of each award.
-(Each eligible aid applicant is provided and individual Award Letter).
+(Each eligible aid applicant is provided and individual Award Letter through the web portal).

 - The portion of the financial aid award that consists of loans that must be re-paid, and what portion is grant aid that does not need to be repaid.
-(Each eligible aid applicant is provided an individual Award Letter).
+(Each eligible aid applicant is provided an individual Award Letter through the web portal).

-- How to obtain a reconsideration of an aid package, if they believe that a mistake has been made or if enrollment status or the student's financial circumstances have changed.
-(Students may request such reconsideration at any time by discussing the issue with the Fianancial Aid Office).
+- How to obtain a reconsideration of an aid package, if they believe that a mistake has been made or if enrollment status or the student’s financial circumstances have changed.
+(Students may request such reconsideration at any time by discussing the issue with the Student Financial Services Office).

-- The policy/process used by the School to determine whether students are making satisfactory academic progress and what happens if students are not.
+- The policy/process used by the College to determine whether students are making satisfactory academic progress and what happens if students are not.

 - Any special facilities and services available to persons with disabilities.

 - Review and consider all information about the school’s program before enrolling.